 Altitude sickness and safety

-Acute Mountain Sickness (AMS) or commonly known as altitude sickness is an effect of altitude on a human body when it fails to acclimatize after an elevation of 2400 meters.
-It is caused because of low pressure of oxygen at higher altitudes.
+Acute Mountain Sickness (AMS) commonly known as altitude sickness is an effect of altitude on a human body when it fails to acclimatize after an elevation of 2400 meters.
+It is caused by of low pressure of oxygen at higher altitudes.
 The exact measure to prevent altitude sickness is yet to be found.

 The early symptoms of Acute Mountain Sickness are: